A template is a show that can be reused by changing the text(s) and/or the picture(s).

 This page gives tips and tricks for creating BluffTitler templates.

 The title in this screenshot can't be simpler: a flat 2D text.
 But it has 5 properties: background colour, text colour, text position, text size and font.

-Never forget the basics: colour, composition and font.
+Have fun playing with hot 3D techniques, but never forget the basics: colour, composition and font.